 Congratulations!
-You’ve successfully granted a new user access to your Google Analytics account!
+You’ve successfully taken the first step in Google Analytics user management by granting a new user access to your account!

 How to Share Google Analytics Access

-There are times that you want to share specific information with someone who isn’t a user on your Google Analytics account.
+There are times that you want to share specific information with someone who isn’t a user on your GA account.
 When you send them a link to a report or dashboard, they’ll need to request access from you to view it.

 When the recipient clicks on the link you sent, they’ll be prompted to request access to Google Analytics, which will send an email to an administrator of the Analytics account.
 From here, the admin has control over the level of access they wish to grant them.
 They can limit access to Read & Analyze or permit additional access if they choose.